Camera & Trap Unit

 To shutdown the Camera Unit, slide the POWER switch down to the OFF position before removing the batteries.
 The Camera Unit will safely shutdown the system before powering off.

 The Trap Unit is mounted to the trap using the four included brackets, screws, and bolts/nuts.
-Never drill any holes into the Trap Unit box, as this will compromise its weatherproof seal.
 When in use, always make sure the door is securely closed and latched to maintain the weatherproof seal.

 The Trap Unit batteries are held in place using a plastic plate which is tightened down with thumb screws.
 If this plate is not used, the batteries will likely pop out of the battery holders when the suspended corral is dropped.